slendchat/guides/task_notes/Unifi debian upgrade.md

 ```
 reboot

-9. Upgrade to debian 11
+9. Upgrade to Debian 11 with same steps
+10. Upgrade unifi using same script to the latest version.